 Harvey's all-girl team consisting of one girl from each grade 6-8 earned three Design Awards in 2017-18 for their Engineering Notebook.

-They won both at States and at the VEX IQ Robotics World Championship in Louisville, Ky. in the middle school science division.
+They won the Design Award at States and at the VEX IQ Robotics World Championship in Louisville, Ky. in the middle school science division.

 "The skills I learned in Harvey robotics helped me get into RIT to major in Electrical Engineering Robotics."